Early History of Three Springs

 basis.
 The music for the dance which followed the opening ceremony

-was provided by Miss Winifred M. Thomas.
+Miss Winnie Thomas.
 One speech made at the

 function was a toast to “Town and Trade,” proposed by the then